|

 don't get it whacked by a tree trunk).
 At the top, we got off and

-hiked down a ways getting a close up lesson on the various plant life here, and crossed a long suspension bridge high over a
+hiked down a ways getting a close up lesson on the various plant life here, and crossed a long suspension bridge high over a river

 gorge.